MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-display-dialog-box.md

 * The dialog code may use external NPM libraries, just like the visual.

 >[!IMPORTANT]
->The dialog box must not be triggered spontaneously.
+>The dialog box should not be triggered spontaneously.
 It must be an immediate result of a user action.

 ## Design a dialog box for your visual